bjankord/brettjankord.com/content/blog/2013-02-09-thoughts-on-semantic-html-class-names-and-maintainability.md

 This is the reasoning behind why I used `[class*="reviews-"]` in the example above instead of just `[class*="reviews"]`.
 There may not be any conflicts with using `[class*="reviews"]` but adding the extra dash helps, usually.

-In the comments section of Nicolas Gallagher's About HTML semantics and front-end architecture post, Gallagher talks about a concern he has with the &#8220;moduleName-&#8221; pattern.
+In the comments section of Nicolas Gallagher's About HTML semantics and frontend architecture post, Gallagher talks about a concern he has with the &#8220;moduleName-&#8221; pattern.

 Below are Gallagher's concerns on using `[class*="btn-"]`